Blue Light and Your Eyes

 Sunlight is the main source of blue light, and being outdoors during daylight is where most of us get most of our exposure to it.
 But there are also many man-made, indoor sources of blue light, including fluorescent and LED lighting and flat-screen televisions.

-Most notably, the display screens of computers, electronic notebooks, smartphones and other digital devices emit significant amounts of blue light.
+Computer screens, smartphones and other digital devices emit significant amounts of blue light.

 How can blue light affect our eyes?

-Given the eye is not very good at blocking blue light, the amount of time people spend using these devices and the proximity of these screens to the user's face, many eye doctors and other health care professionals are concerned about possible long-term effects of blue light on eye health.
 Blue light reaches deeper into the eye and its cumulative effect can cause damage to the retina.
 Furthermore, in certain wavelengths, blue light is implicated in the development of age-related macular degeneration (AMD).

 How can blue light affect the body?